Ramsay Hunt syndrome is a painful rash around the ear that occurs when the varicella zoster virus infects a nerve in the head.

 - Painful rash on the eardrum, ear canal, earlobe, tongue, and roof of the mouth on the side where there is weakness of the face

 - Hearing loss on one side

 - Weakness on one side of the face that causes difficulty closing one eye, eating (food falls out of the weak corner of the mouth), making expressions, and making fine movements of the face, as well as facial droop and paralysis on one side of the face

 A doctor will usually diagnose Ramsay Hunt Syndrome by looking for signs of weakness in the face and a blister-like rash.

 Strong anti-inflammatory drugs called steroids (such as prednisone) are usually prescribed for 5 - 7 days.
 Antiviral medications, such as acyclovir or valacyclovir, can be given for 7 - 10 days, although the benefit of antiviral medications is uncertain.

 The more severe the damage, the longer it will take to recover, and the lower the chance that you will completely regain normal function.
-If there is not much damage to the nerve, then you should get better completely within a few weeks.
-If damage is more severe, you may not fully recover-- even after several months.
+If there is not much damage to the nerve, you should get better completely within a few weeks.
+If damage is more severe, you may not fully recover, even after several months.

 Hunt syndrome; Herpes oticus

-Baloh RW.
-Hearing and equilibrium.
+Baloh RW, Jen J. Hearing and equilibrium.
 In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier;2007:chap 454.
+Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 436.